chapel-lang/chapel/doc/rst/platforms/cray.rst

        PrgEnv-gnu
        PrgEnv-intel

-   For PrgEnv-cray we recommend using CCE 8.4 or newer for best performance.
-   This allows us to build our recommended third-party packages (i.e. allows us to default to CHPL_TASKS=qthreads instead of CHPL_TASKS=fifo)

 4) Optionally, set one or more of the following environment variables to configure the Chapel build.
 These are described in greater detail in